-How Much Does It Cost to Drywall a Basement in 2023?
+How Much Does It Cost to Drywall a Basement?
+(Updated in 2024)

 As the name suggests, drywalling is the construction, setting up, or remodeling of walls without mortar.
 It is common in American homes as a cost-saving and convenient way to set up walls.
 Generally, a homeowner spends between $1.5 and $2.5 per square foot on basement drywalling.